radiant-systems-lab/E2EML-Project/projects/video/README.md

 You can choose to reduce the size of the dataset by copying only a subset of the images by changing the following line in the dockerfile `COPY MOT17/ /MOT17/`.

+> Note that the Dockerfile copies a smaller sample of the dataset on line 26.
+This is only for testing purposes and can be removed if you want to use a different portion of the dataset.

 ## Sample
 In the container, there is a sample notebook that has some sample code on loading the dataset and loading/intializing some some sample models that we have provided here.